lmapii/practical-zephyr/02_devicetree_basics/readme.md

 };
 ```

 We can now see that the generator has created a `phandle` property for our referenced `node_a`.
-Your milage may vary on the exact value for the property since it depends on to the number of referenced nodes in the DTS file of your board.
+Your mileage may vary on the exact value for the property since it depends on the number of referenced nodes in the set of DTS files that are merged.
 What is this `phandle` property?
 The [DTSpec][devicetree-spec] defines `phandle` as follows:

 > Property name `phandle`, value type `<u32>`.
 >